GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
+> ### Every computer language has its Shakespeares, and it is a joy to read their code.
+A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
 >
-> ~ *Ada Lovelace*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts